 This course is a culmination of previous science and/or engineering classes.
 Students are encouraged to pursue their own independent research and carry out their own projects with instructor guidance.
-After establishing criteria, and developing skills through a set of predetermined exorcises, students will submit project proposals for instructor review/approval.
-Through their work, students will display mastery of engineering practices and standards by developing their own project(s) which relate to their desired future field of study.
-Related topics of study can range from Biochemistry to Aerospace/beyond.
+After establishing criteria, and developing skills through a set of predetermined exorcises, students will submit project proposals for instructor review and approval.
+Through their work students will display mastery of engineering practices and standards by developing their own project(s) which relate to their desired future field of study.
+Related topics of study can range from Biochemistry to Aerospace and beyond.
+STEM Research and Design is a course for ambitious, motivated students who aim to follow their passion, and hone their skills in design, implementation, trouble shooting, and communication.